tabishkhan72/Pygame--Snake-Game/README.md

-Sure!
-Here's an improved and more polished version of your `README.md` for the Pygame Snake Game.
-It enhances clarity, formatting, and adds a bit more polish while keeping everything user-friendly and concise:

----

 # 🐍 Snake Game — Powered by Pygame

 A classic **Snake Game** built using **Python** and the **Pygame** library.
 Eat food, grow your snake, and avoid crashing into yourself!